express-ts/create-npack-app/docusaurus/docs/adding-flow.md

 Flow is a static type checker that helps you write code with fewer bugs.
 Check out this [introduction to using static types in JavaScript](https://medium.com/@preethikasireddy/why-use-static-types-in-javascript-part-1-8382da1e0adb) if you are new to this concept.

-Recent versions of [Flow](https://flow.org/) work with Create React App projects out of the box.
+Recent versions of [Flow](https://flow.org/) work with Create Npack App projects out of the box.

-To add Flow to a Create React App project, follow these steps:
+To add Flow to a Create Npack App project, follow these steps:

 1. Run `npm install --save flow-bin` (or `yarn add flow-bin`).
 2. Add `"flow": "flow"` to the `scripts` section of your `package.json`.